Group sequential designs for negative binomial outcomes: Planning aspects of group sequential designs

 \section{Planning aspects of group sequential designs}

-An important part when planning a clinical trial is to determine the sample size.
+An important part of planning a clinical trial is to determine the sample size.
 An adequately planned sample size assures that the trial is able to detect a relevant treatment effect with high probability.
-In group sequential designs the sample size becomes a random variable.
-The maximum sample size and time points of the data looks are determined.
-Highlighting the specifics for the case of a negative binomial outcomes, in the following we recapitulate the general approach for power and sample size planning in group sequential designs. \cite{jennison2000group} The power of a group sequential design for a given number of looks $K$ and a set of critical values $c_1, \ldots, c_{K}$ is given by
+In group sequential designs the sample size becomes a random variable and the maximum information and the (information) time of the data looks are fixed.
+Highlighting the specifics for the case of a negative binomial outcomes, in the following we recapitulate the general approach for power and sample size planning in group sequential designs. \cite{jennison2000group} We start with group sequential designs which only include stopping for efficacy and conclude with designs additionally including non-binding futility boundaries.
+Under the alternative $H_1$, that is for $\theta<\delta$, the power of a group sequential design for a given maximum number of looks $K$ and a set of critical values $c_1, \ldots, c_{K}$ is given by